 According to the Companies Act, 2013 there are different types of Companies that can be incorporated in India.
 But the most secure option is forming a Private Limited Company.

-Therefore, to run business as a Private Limited Company in India, it is required to be registered as a under the Companies Act, 2013.
+Therefore, to run a business as a Private Limited Company in India, it is required to be registered under the Companies Act, 2013.

 Benefits of being a Private Limited Company:

 The name “Private Limited” suggests that the liability of the Company shall be limited.
 The risk of unlimited liability which is likely in case of partnership and unlimited companies is avoided.
 Further, personal assets of the owners of the Company are not at risk.

 Every shareholder or Member of the Company is a part-owner of the Company.
 Therefore, the approval from the shareholders is of great importance while passing of resolution to preform Special Business.
 The liabilities of shareholders are limited to their shares only.

 Separate legal identity or status from its owners: